Aborn History, Family Crest & Coats of Arms

 The surname Aborn was first found in Surrey where the family trace their lineage back to Abernon listed in the Domesday Book having sprang from the fief of that name in Normandy.
 He was a tenant in chief in Surrey, giving name to Stoke Daubernon.
 Conjecturally, the surname is descended from the tenant of the lands of Guildford and East Mosely, held by Roger de Abernon or Arburnam of Abenon in Calvados, the Norman Baron.

 Early History of the Aborn family

-Another 341 words (24 lines of text) covering the years 1190, 1100, 1510, 1600 and 1188 are included under the topic Early Aborn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aborn research.
+Another 171 words (12 lines of text) covering the years 1190, 1100, 1510, 1600, 1188, 1628 and 1612 are included under the topic Early Aborn History in all our PDF Extended History products and printed products wherever possible.